1. What is an OIB?

 Although prices are in Euros, payment must be made in Croatian national currency – Kuna (KN).
 This applies to both individuals and businesses, but there are several exceptions when the property purchase price may be paid in Euro.
 To find out more about, contact our office.

-The Croatian Kuna joined ERM-2 on 10 July 2020 and is aiming to introduce the Euro by 2025.
+The Croatian Kuna joined ERM-2 on 10 July 2020 and is aiming to introduce the Euro in 2023, January the 1st.

 26. What is Tourist Rental Tax?